tudaykrishna/TalentFlow-AI/README.md

 - Azure OpenAI for powerful AI capabilities
 - Ollama for local LLM support
+- OpenAI Whisper for speech recognition
+- Azure Speech Services for text-to-speech
 - Streamlit for the amazing frontend framework
 - FastAPI for the robust backend framework
 - MongoDB for flexible data storage